Geum rivale: Ecology

-Geum rivale is pollinated primarily by bees, less often by flies and beetles.
+Geum rivale is pollinated primarily by bees, and less often by flies and beetles.
 As the flower matures, elongation of the stamens ensures it self-fertilises if not already cross-pollinated.
 The flowers' stigmas mature before the stamens.
-It begins flowering a little earlier than G. urbanum, so early pollinations will be within the gene-pool of the single species.
+It begins flowering a little earlier than G. urbanum, so early pollinations are within the gene-pool of the single species.
 The seeds of Water Avens are burr-like, and are distributed after being caught in the coats of rabbits and other small mammals, and by rhizomal growth.

 Geum rivale is parasitised by Podosphaera aphanis – a conidial powdery mildew.
 Yellow spots on the living leaf may be caused by Peronospora gei – a downy mildew.

 Hybrids

 Geum urbanum hybridises fairly regularly with Geum rivale as they are closely related and occur together.